-Egg freezing may seem like a good option for women who want to delay childbearing.
+Egg freezing may seem like a good option if you want to delay childbearing.
 But egg freezing is recommended mainly for women having cancer treatment that will affect their future fertility.
-There is not enough research to recommend routine egg freezing for the sole purpose of putting off childbearing.
-Egg freezing also is expensive and may not be covered by insurance.
+There is not enough research to recommend routine egg freezing for the sole purpose of delaying childbearing.
+Egg freezing is also expensive and may not be covered by insurance.